neyocloud/three-tier-devsecops-main/README.md

 Blue Ocean (optional, for a nicer pipeline visualization UI).

-SonarQube Scanner for Jenkins (to integrate SonarQube scans in the pipeline).
+SonarQube Scanner for Jenkins just to integrate SonarQube scans in the pipeline.
 After installing this, go to Manage Jenkins > Configure System and add a SonarQube server configuration (URL and authentication token).
-Name this server (e.g. “SonarQubeServer”) for use in the pipeline.
-You’ll also need to add a Jenkins credential for the Sonar token (the pipeline uses credentials('sonar-token') which should match the ID of a secret text credential containing your SonarQube token).
+Name this server e.g. “SonarQubeServer” for use in the pipeline.
+You’ll also need to add a Jenkins credential for the Sonar token the pipeline uses credentials('sonar-token') which should match the ID of a secret text credential containing your SonarQube token.

 In addition to plugins, the pipeline will use the SonarQube Scanner CLI to perform code analysis.
 On Jenkins x86_64, the plugin can automatically download the scanner.
 However, if your Jenkins is running on an ARM64 system (e.g. Apple M1/M2 Mac), you may need to manually install an ARM-compatible scanner.